-DISRUPTIVE INNOVATION FOR ANTIBODY-BASED IMMUNOTHERAPIES
+BREAKTHROUGH INNOVATION FOR ANTIBODY-BASED IMMUNOTHERAPIES

-Plectonic develops "switch" for specific targeting of tumors
+Plectonic develops switch for specific targeting of tumors

-The Federal Agency for Disruptive Innovation SPRIND will finance the work of Plectonic Biotech GmbH in the coming years.
+The Federal Agency for Breakthrough Innovation SPRIND will finance the work of Plectonic Biotech GmbH in the coming years.
 The funding comes from the Federal Ministry for Education and Research and is provided as a loan.
 The start-up, a spin-off of the Technical University of Munich (TUM), has developed a nanoswitch that binds immune cells to tumor cells.
 The goal is to facilitate the development of immunotherapies that target tumors specifically and have fewer side effects.

 Immunotherapies are regarded as one of the most promising approaches to cancer treatment in the future.
 These treatments mobilize the body’s own immune system to attack cancer cells.
 An important goal is to achieve high efficacy in the immune response to cancer cells while minimizing side effects.
 To address this challenge, the Plectonic team, led by founders Dr. Klaus Wagenbauer, Dr. Jonas Funke, Dr. Benjamin Kick and Prof. Hendrik Dietz, has developed an 'on/off switch' for antibody immunotherapies.